ggirtsou/lloyds/README.md

 ====
 Sure!
 Clone the repository with `git`, or download the source code and hack away!
 You're free to do whatever you want with it, as it's under MIT license.
-Please note, I'm not responsible for any issues with this software - read LICENSE.
+Please note, I'm not responsible for any issues with this software - read `LICENSE`.